 Leon County is exempt from federal excise tax and state sales tax.
-Unless the bid form or specifications specifically indicate otherwise, the bid price must be net, exclusive of the above-mentioned taxes and will be so construed.
+Unless the bid form or specifications specifically indicate otherwise, the bid price must be net, exclusive of abovementioned taxes and will be so construed.
 Therefore, the bid price shall not include taxes.